This is us

 Saanich Peninsula Presbyterian Church

-In 1987, Rev. Peter Coutts was appointed to serve as minister and the development of the church was well supported locally and by the Presbyterian Church in Canada, through the “Presbyterians Sharing” programme.
-A property on East Saanich Road was purchased and architects were engaged to plan the new church building.
+In 1987, Rev. Peter Coutts was appointed as the minister, and the local community, along with the Presbyterian Church in Canada through the "Presbyterians Sharing" program, provided strong support for the church's development.
+A property was purchased on East Saanich Road, and architects were hired to design the new church building.

-Peter was followed by Rev. Noel Kinnon who was appointed in 1992 to lead a growing church of almost 200 members.
-The active SPPC continued to attract new members and the congregation prospered, witnessing to the Gospel on the Saanich Peninsula and beyond.
-We are very pleased, today, to have Rev. Noel and his wife, Edna, continuing as members of the congregation, where Noel now serves as “Minister Emeritus”.
+Rev. Noel Kinnon succeeded Rev. Coutts in 1992, leading a growing church with nearly 200 members.
+SPPC remained active and continued to attract new members, spreading the Gospel on the Saanich Peninsula and beyond.
+Rev. Noel and his wife, Edna, are still members of the congregation today, with Rev. Noel serving as "Minister Emeritus."

-In 1997, Rev. Kinnon retired and a committee was formed to search for a new minister.
-In 1998, Rev. Barbara Young was called to serve the congregation of SPPC, and the church continued to flourish until Rev. Barbara’s retirement in 2005.
-After her retirement, Barbara continued to offer pulpit supply at SPPC and other local churches until her untimely death in 2019.
+In 1997, Rev. Kinnon retired, and a committee was formed to search for a new minister.
+In 1998, Rev. Barbara Young was called to serve SPPC, and the church thrived under her leadership until her retirement in 2005.
+Even after retiring, Rev. Barbara provided pulpit supply at SPPC and other local churches until her untimely death in 2019.

-In 2006, after the formal search process, a new minister was called and Rev. Irwin Cunningham, his wife, Diane, and family, moved from Fort McMurray.
-Rev. Irwin was called to lead the congregation as Minister of Word and Sacrament.
-Since 2007, Rev Irwin has led the congregation through some of the most challenging periods of change within the church, both locally and nationally.
+Following a formal search process in 2006, Rev. Irwin Cunningham, along with his wife, Diane, and family, relocated from Fort McMurray to serve as the Minister of Word and Sacrament.
+Since 2007, Rev. Irwin has guided the congregation through significant periods of change within the church, both locally and nationally.

-Interestingly, some of the people who were so actively involved in the establishing and early growing of the church are still members today, in the summer of 2022.
-These include Phyllis Lindsay, Julie Van Netten, Brian McQuitty, Russ Graham, Eileen and Syd Ens, Anna Wallace, Norma Scott and several others who, as they are able, still loyally serve and support the congregation.
-This congregation has been blessed to have the wonderful service of so many members of session, clerks, countless volunteers, choir members, organists and members of countless church committees.
+Remarkably, some of the individuals who were actively involved in establishing and growing the church in its early days remain members to this day, as of the summer of 2022.
+Among them are Julie Van Netten, Russ Graham, Eileen and Syd Ens, Anna Wallace, Norma Scott, and several others who continue to serve and support the congregation faithfully.
+SPPC has been fortunate to have numerous dedicated members serving on session, as clerks, volunteers, choir members, organists, and various church committees.

-Down through the years, the variety of church activities has been adapted to suit the changing demographics of the congregation.
-One of the essential characteristics of SPPC still includes the warm welcome which is cordially extended to all newcomers.
+Over the years, SPPC has adjusted its activities to suit the changing demographics of the congregation.
+However, one constant characteristic of the church is its warm welcome extended to all newcomers.

-We look forward, with confidence, as we continue towitness to the call of the Gospel to serve our Lord, Jesus Christ, on the Saanich Peninsula and beyond.
+With confidence, we look ahead as we continue to bear witness to the call of the Gospel, serving our Lord, Jesus Christ, on the Saanich Peninsula and beyond.